Lucrezia Borgia: Second marriage: Alfonso d'Aragon (Duke of Bisceglie and Prince of Salerno)

-It was widely rumoured that Lucrezia's brother, Cesare, was responsible for Alfonso's death, as he had recently allied himself with France through his marriage to Charlotte d’Albret (sister of King John III of Navarre) in May 1499, against Naples.
+It was widely rumoured that Lucrezia's brother, Cesare, was responsible for Alfonso's death, as he had recently allied himself with France through his marriage to Charlotte d'Albret (sister of King John III of Navarre) in May 1499, against Naples.

-Lucrezia and Alfonso had one child, Rodrigo of Aragon, named for his maternal grandfather the Pope.
-He was born in 1500 and was baptised in the presence of many cardinals, ambassadors and prelates from all over Italy.
+Lucrezia and Alfonso had one child, Rodrigo of Aragon, named for his maternal grandfather, the Pope.
+He was born in 1500 and was baptized in the presence of many cardinals, ambassadors, and prelates from all over Italy.
 His godfather was Francesco Borgia, Archbishop of Cosenza, while Cardinal Carafa of Naples performed the baptismal rite in the Sistine Chapel.
 Rodrigo died in 1512 of a disease in Bari, Apulia, at the age of 12.
 Lucrezia withdrew to a convent to grieve for a month after her son died.